Cirkit Designer Logo

 6. Thermal Management:

-• Ensure proper heat dissipation by using a heatsink or placing the component on a PCB with good thermal design.
+• Ensure proper heat dissipation by using a heatsink or placing the IC on a PCB with adequate thermal vias.

 Example: Using the LTC 3780 with an Arduino UNO

 The LTC 3780 can be used to power an Arduino UNO from a variable input voltage source.
-Below is an example of how to configure the LTC 3780 for this purpose:
+Below is an example of Arduino code to monitor the output voltage using the ADC pin:

-// Use an analog pin to measure the output voltage.
+// Define the analog pin connected to the output voltage divider

 void setup() {